 Virtual fax lines are acquired through one of the various online fax services on the market.
 These are services that let you fax online through a monthly subscription, which includes your own Internet-based fax number.

 With eFax's solution you can start with a virtual fax line for free.

 These virtual lines use FoIP (Fax Over IP) technology, so they don't need any type of physical installation or cables.
 Online fax providers already have at their disposition a wide variety of numbers that you can begin using right away.

 In addition to helping reduce costs, this is a line that will never be busy.
 It will remain active 24/7 to receive incoming faxes, even when your computer is turned off.

 Setting up your digital fax line is very easy, and you don’t need advanced tech skills.
 You just need to sign up with the online fax provider of your choice.
-At the moment of creating your account, you'll need to choose a number (most fax services let you choose between local and toll-free numbers at no extra cost).
-You pick one, and that’s it, you are ready to receive fax!
+At the moment of creating your account, you'll need to choose an online fax number (most fax services let you choose between local and toll-free numbers at no extra cost).
+You pick one, and that’s it, you are ready to receive fax on Gmail!